 Do Eliminate Distractions in the Workshop

 Woodworking safety can be compromised with distractions in your workshop.
-Our construction team says to minimize distractions at all costs.
+My construction team says to minimize distractions at all costs.
 Not only can sudden distractions cause accidents, but having something like a TV in the shop can take your attention away from what’s at hand.

 Importance of Observing Woodworking Safety Guidelines

-Our team members also follow general woodworking safety guidelines and occupational safety guidelines outlined in the OSHA standards.
+I also follow general woodworking safety guidelines and occupational safety guidelines outlined in the OSHA standards.
 Not only should you follow these guidelines when using power tools and heavy-duty machines, even hand tools can be hazards without proper preparation.

 Taking proper safety precautions can prevent lost time if you are injured from a kick back or a running blade.